bodik/sner4/README.md

 ### 2.2 Server

-Server itself is flask-based application with web and command line interface.
+Server is an flask-based application with web and command line interface.
-The main components are roughly devided to python modules (also flask blueprints) but with tight coupling.

 #### 2.2.1 Auth

-Component provides AAA mechanisms for the server.
+Component which provides AA mechanisms for the server.

-* Authentication
-	* Schemas supported
-		-- username+password, w/o OTP as second factor;
-		   FIDO2/webauthn password-less;
-		   Header-based authentication for scheduler API (agents only)
-	* Session based implementation
-		-- default flask sessions replaced with server-side file-backed implementation;
-		   no save sessions for agents
-	* Password storage
-		-- `user.password` salted-sha512, should allow transitions if needed;
-		   `user.apikey` sha512;
-		   managed by `sner/server/password_supervisor.py`

-* Authorization
-	* static set of roles used for very simple route-based authorization

-* Account management
-	* user CRUD
-	* roles management: admin, operator, user (no privileges, planned for shodan-like RO interface), agent
-	* apikey (re)generation

-* Command-line interface
+Authentication mechanisms supported are: username+password w/o OTP as second factor, FIDO2 Webauthn password-less authentication and header-based apikey authentication (agent only).
+Passwords and apikeys are governed by *PasswordSupervisor* module.
+Default Flask session implementation has been replaced with custom session server-side file based storage.

+Authorization is based on routes role-based access lists and user roles.

+Account management allows CRUD operations on users, role and apikey management and user profile self-management.

+##### CLI

 * user password reset (`passwordreset`)

 #### 2.2.2 Scheduler

-Components provides workload configuration and distribution mechanisms for the recon subsystem.
-Each agents draws (repeatedly) an `assignment` from server, executes the workload, packs the output and post-back the results of the assigned `job`.
+Component which provides workload configuration and distribution mechanism.
+Each agents draws (repeatedly) an `assignment` from scheduler component, executes the workload, packs the output and posts back the results of the assigned `job`.

-* Models:
+##### Task

-	* `task` -- general settings for module executed by agent.
-Agent module is responsible for interpreting the `task.params` property.
+A work settings for module executed by agent.
+Modules itself are responsible for interpreting the `params` property.

+##### Queue

-	* `queue` -- holds list of targets for specific task.
-When creating assignment for agent, server select active queue with highest priority and draws N targets (`queue.group_size`) from queue randomly.
+Represents list of targets for specific task.
+When creating an assignment for agent, server select active, non-empty queue with highest priority and draws `group_size` number of random targets.

-	  Each agent module requires own target specification, consult corresponding agent module class docstring for more information.
+Each module might require specific target format, consult the corresponding module class docstring for more information.

+##### Job

-	* `job` -- represents one assignment/job for the agent. `assignment` is represented by JSON object and output as `job.retval` and `job.output`.
-	  `output` should be a zip file and corresponding parser in `storage` component should be able to understand it's contents.
-Output archive must include `assignment.txt` file with appropriate data.
+Represents one assignment/job for the agent. `assignment` is a JSON object and *output* as tuple of `retval` and output data.
+Output data is a zip archive which contents should be understood by a respective parser in *storage* component.
+Archive must include at least an `assignment.txt` file with assignment JSON.
 Archives are stored directly on disk in directory structure corresponding to queues for better manipulation (listing, backup, import).

+Assignment and ouput gathering function is available through `/api` endpoints.

+##### Excl (exclusion)

-	* `excl` -- model for target exclusion.
+A setting for target exclusion.
 During large or long recons, some parts of monitored networks must be avoided for policy, operations or security reasons.
-          `excl` models holds information which CIDR or regex specified targets must not be assigned from queues.
-Exclusions are used during the assignment phase (not enqueue phase because exclusion list might change between time of queue setup and target selection), scheduler silently discards all drawed targets matching any configured exclusion.
+Excl(usions) holds information which CIDR or regex specified targets must not be assigned from queues.
+Exclusions are used during the assignment phase (not enqueue phase) because exclusion list might change between time of queue setup and target selection, scheduler silently discards all targets matching any configured exclusion during drawing process.

-* Web interface
-	* CRUD operations for all models except `job` model.
-	* assignment and ouput gathering functionality for agents is available through `/api` endpoints

-* Command-line interface
+##### CLI

 * ip/targets enumeration helpers (`enumips`, `rangetocird`)
 * queue management (`queue_enqueue`, `queue_flush`, `queue_prune`)

 #### 2.2.3 Storage and parsers

-Storage component is main long-term data database.
-It's design is host/ip centric and should represent complete state of discovered hosts, services among with associated vulnerabilities and notes.

-Parsers are components responsible for parsing and interpreting agent output data (typically zip blobs) and translating it into storage models/entities.
+Parsers are components used to import agent output data (zip archives) of various formats to corresponding storage models.

-* Models:
-	* `host` -- host/ip based basic information
-	* `service` -- service information
-	* `vuln` -- vulnerability data associated with host (or service)
-	* `note` -- additional data associated with host (or service)

-Note: The storage model is heavily inspired by Metasploit framework. `[model].xtype` property is used to differentiate categories of information held in the model instance, the property is mainly used by parsers.
+Storage component is a main long term database.
+It's design is IP-centric and holds information about discovered hosts, services with associated vulnerabilities and notes.
+The storage models (`Host`, `Service`, `Vuln` and `Note`) are heavily inspired by Metasploit framework, thou most of the properties are self explanatory, the `[model].xtype` property is used to describe category of the data and used mainly by parsers.

-* Web interface
-	* CRUD operation for all models
-	* multi-item operations on `vuln` model for vulnerability evaluation process (tag, delete)
-	* filtering for preset categories (not tagged, exclude reviewed, ...)
-	* vulnerability report generation
-	* basic visualizations: hostnames tree interactive graph, service port map

-* Command-line interface
+Web interface allows for CRUD operations on all models, on some also multi-item operations such as tag and delete, filtering, vulnerability report generation (FLAB specific) and basic visualizations (dns tree graph, service port map, service info word cloud).

+##### CLI

 * storage data management (`import`, `flush`)
 * report generation (`report`)
 * host management (`host_cleanup`)
 * service management (`service_list`, `service_cleanup`)

-#### 3.2.4 Visualizations and planner
+#### 2.2.4 Visualizations and planner

-* Not implemented yet
+**Not implemented**

-	* Visualisations should allow for end-user read-only visualization and searching features.
+Visualisations should allow for end-user read-only visualization and searching features.

-	* Planner component should take care of periodic queueing of existing or new targets to refresh information in storage.
+Planner component should take care of periodic queueing of existing or new targets to refresh information in storage.

 #### 2.2.5 Shell

-For scripting and programmatic manipulation with objects in all parts of the server a shell with pre loaded model is available.
-The usage is according to normal flask cli shell.
+Flask shell (pre-loaded with sner models) is available for scripting and programmatic manipulation with objects of all components.

 ```
+$ bin/server shell
-webservices = Service.query.filter(Service.proto=='tcp', Service.port.in_([80, 443, 8080, 8443])).all()
+>>> webservices = Service.query.filter(Service.proto=='tcp', Service.port.in_([80, 443, 8080, 8443])).all()
-for tmp in webservices:
+>>> for tmp in webservices:
-  print('%s:%s' % (tmp.host.address, tmp.port))
+...   print('%s:%s' % (tmp.host.address, tmp.port))
 ```